Stephen T. Cobb

 Stephen Cobb is an expert on security, privacy, and the risks related to digital technology.

-Widely published as a technical author in the 1980s, Cobb became known for his efforts to educate consumers and companies in data privacy and information security.
-In 1996, Cobb became one of the first people to earn the Certified Information System Security Professional (CISSP) qualification.
+Widely published as a technical author in the late 1900s, Cobb became known for his efforts to educate consumers and companies in data privacy and information security.
+In 1996, Cobb he was one of the first people to earn the Certified Information System Security Professional (CISSP) qualification.
 He later co-founded two information security startups, one of which developed innovative anti-spam technology that is still in use today (both firms were sold to NASDAQ listed companies).
 Cobb has been cited as an information security expert by national media and in congressional testimony.
 Since September 2019, he has been pursuing independent research from the city of Coventry, in England, where he was born and raised.

 Written work

 After authoring more than a dozen textbooks during the 1980s on how to use software applications like spreadsheets, databases, and word processors, mostly through McGraw Hill Cobb's first book on PC and LAN Security was published in 1991.
 In 2002, Cobb published a primer on privacy for businesses.
 As co-author and editor of the Trusted Email Open Standard Cobb helped present this proposal for securing email to the Federal Trade Commission in 2003.
 After a brief hiatus from privacy and security research, during which he produced an independent documentary on racial inequality in America (Dare Not Walk Alone, 2006), Cobb co-authored a peer-reviewed paper on the dangers of malicious code use by governments, which he termed "righteous malware".
 Published by IEEE, the paper was presented by Cobb at NATO CCDCOE's CyCon 2014, the 6th International Conference On Cyber Conflict.
 Cobb's historical analysis of cybercrime surveys was presented at Virus Bulletin 2015.